 Treatment with hormonal therapies (endocrine therapies) does not cause infertility.
-However, a woman's fertility may fall naturally while taking hormonal therapies.
-Most hormonal therapies for breast cancer are given for 5 years.
-After 5 years, a woman's fertility will have fallen naturally because she is older.
+However, a woman's fertility falls naturally with age.
+Most hormonal therapies for breast cancer are given for 5 years and possibly up to 10 years.
+After this time a woman's fertility will have fallen naturally because she is older.

 Although hormonal therapies for breast cancer can cause your periods to stop, this does not necessarily mean that you cannot become pregnant.
-If you are sexually active while you're taking tamoxifen, it's important to use an effective contraceptive if you do not wish to become pregnant during this time.
+If you are sexually active while you're taking tamoxifen, it's important to use effective contraception.

-If you wish to become pregnant during the 5 years of hormonal therapy, it is important to discuss the risks and benefits of this with your oncologist.
+If you wish to become pregnant during the 5 years of hormonal therapy, you will need to stop taking the hormonal therapy and it is important to discuss the risks and benefits of this with your treatment team.